Stephen Friedman Gallery at Venice Biennale

 We would like to congratulate Leilah Babirye, Jeffrey Gibson and Yinka Shonibare CBE RA on their participation in the 60th International Art Exhibition of La Biennale di Venezia.
 This year's Biennale is curated by Adriano Pedrosa.

-Jeffrey Gibson will represent the United States at La Biennale di Venezia.
+Jeffrey Gibson represents the United States at La Biennale di Venezia.

 Celebrated for an artistic practice that combines American, Indigenous, and Queer histories with influences from music and pop culture, Gibson creates a dynamic visual language that reflects the inherent diversity and hybridity of American culture.
 Using abundant colour, complex pattern, and text, he invites deep reflection on identity, inspires empathy, and advocates for a widening of access to democracy and freedom for all.